Did you know 55 elephants are killed every day?

 The elephant come in a take away-box and is easily put together.
 The size is equal to a real baby elephant and measures 1,3 x 1 m.
 It is made of FSC-certified plywood at ITABs factory in Sweden and weighs about 20 kg.

 If you have a stand at the fair we suggest you put your baby elephant there to let people know you support a living planet.
 After the fair, the elephant will be a smart decoration at your office, in your showroom or in your home.

 Your donation will go to support the protection of Africa’s second largest elephant population in Zimbabwe’s Lower Zambezi Valley.
-The donation will cover 6 months salary for one of our female park rangers in the successful Akashinga project which employs and empowers women as rangers, led by our partner International Anti-Poaching Foundation.
+The donation will cover 6 months salary for one female park ranger in the successful Akashinga project which employs and empowers women as rangers, led by our partner International Anti-Poaching Foundation.

 To thank you for your support your name and logo will be displayed here at our website.
 And remember the opportunity to adopt an elephant is limited as we only have 25 babies in our herd.
 Get in touch with firstname.lastname@example.org or +46724491500 to book your baby!